 The faculty/staff team shown on this page is a sample of the individuals who may lead your specific program.
 Faculty and coordinators are subject to change to accommodate each program’s unique schedule and locations.

-Nicolas is an educator and political ecologist who has worked in the field of experiential learning, international and cross-cultural exchange, school-community partnerships, and higher education for nearly fifteen years.
-He has a BA in environmental studies from Oberlin College and an MA in international educational development from Columbia University and is in the final stages of his doctoral candidacy in international and comparative education, also at Columbia.
-His teaching and research engage with sustainability in global and comparative perspectives at the intersection of political ecology, environmental justice, globalization studies, and the sociology of education.
-In recent research, Nicolas examined the ideological divergence between critical environmental education movements in Brazil and UNESCO’s Decade of Education for Sustainable Development.
+Nicolas is an educator, education researcher, and political ecologist who has worked in experiential learning, international and cross-cultural exchange, school-community partnerships, and higher education for nearly fifteen years.
+He has a BA in environmental studies from Oberlin College, an MA in international educational development from Columbia University, and an EdD in international and comparative education, also at Columbia.
+His teaching and research engage with environmental policy in education through the lenses of political ecology, environmental justice, globalization, and critical policy studies.
+In recent published research, Nicolas examined the ideological divergence between critical environmental education movements in Brazil and UNESCO’s Decade of Education for Sustainable Development policy.
 He is an alum (fall 2000) and former program assistant (spring 2001, 2003–2004) of an SIT program in Brazil.
-More recently he was the director of the Peace Corps Fellows Program at Columbia University.
+More recently, he was the director of the Peace Corps Fellows Program at Columbia University.
 Originally of Swiss-Brazilian nationality, Nicolas lived for twenty years in Brazil and Venezuela and is fluent in English, Spanish, Portuguese, and French.

 Erin Axelrod, BA, Launch Coordinator